-In 2011, the Board of Directors met on eight occasions.
-Throughout the year, the Chairman of the Board and individual Non-Executive Directors were in close contact with our Executive Officers.
-During its meetings and contacts with the Executive Officers, the Board discussed such topics as the Company's annual reports and annual accounts for the financial year 2010, the sale of AeroTurbine, the purchase and lease back transaction with American Airlines in respect of up to 35 B737-800 aircraft, the Company's liquidity position, remaining funding requirements and funding sources, the Company's hedging policies, topics for the AGM 2011, the company's overall strategy, macro economic and monetary developments in the world and in Europe in particular, the Company's share repurchase program, industry developments, review and discussion of reports from the various Board committees, shareholder value, the budget for 2012, remuneration and compensation, Board rotation, governance and risk management and control, including but not limited to compliance with the Sarbanes Oxley Act.
+In 2012, the Board of Directors met on ten (10) occasions.
+Throughout the year, the Chairman of the Board and individual non-executive directors were in close contact with our Executive Officers.
+During its meetings and contacts with the Executive Officers, the Board discussed such topics as the Company's annual reports and annual accounts for the financial year 2011, optimization of the Company's portfolio of aircraft including the sale of the ALS portfolio and monitoring of the Company's purchase and leaseback transaction with American Airlines in respect of up to 35 Boeing 737-800 aircraft, the Company's liquidity position and funding sources including the issuance of senior secured notes, the Company's hedging policies, topics for the AGM 2012, macroeconomic and monetary developments in the world and in Europe in particular, the Company's share repurchase program, industry developments, reports from the various Board committees, shareholder value, the budget for 2013, remuneration and compensation, Board rotation, governance and risk management and control, including but not limited to compliance with the Sarbanes-Oxley Act.

 The Non-Executive Directors of the Board also met to perform a self-assessment of the Board's performance.
-It assessed its own functioning and that of its individual members and the outcome was that Board and its individual members functioned satisfactorily.
+It assessed its own functioning and that of its individual members and the outcome was that Board and its individual members functioned and continue to function satisfactorily.
 The Board maintains an introduction program for new Non-Executive Directors with the purpose to familiarize them with relevant AerCap business, governance and compliance aspects.
-In 2011 Mr. Al Noaimi and Mr. Al Shemmari participated in this program.
 The Board has determined a profile for its Non-Executive Directors which has been made available on the Company's website.

-Conflicts of interest
+Conflicts of Interest

-As per Best Practice Provision II.3.2 of the Dutch Corporate Governance Code each Director shall immediately report any potential conflict of interest concerning a Director to the Chairman of the Board of Directors.
+As per Best Practice Provision II.3.2 of the Code each Director shall immediately report any potential conflict of interest concerning a Director to the Chairman of the Board of Directors.
 The Director with such conflict of interests shall in such case provide the Chairman with all information relevant to the conflict.
 A Director may not participate in the discussions and/or the decision making process on a transaction or subject in relation to which he or she has a conflict of interest with the Company.
 Resolutions to enter into such transactions must be approved by an absolute majority of the votes cast, excluding such interested Director or Directors.
-During the year, there were no conflicts of interests reported.
+During the year, there were no conflicts of interests reported, except in one case.
+In that case the relevant Director did not participate in the discussions and decision making.

-Appointment, suspension and dismissal
+Appointment, Suspension and Dismissal